 - Increases technical confidence in alternatives identified and tested

 - Improves the overall technical quality of the effort through knowledge sharing

 - Accelerates implementation of qualified alternatives

 The TEERM also provides NASA representation to environmental and energy entities outside of NASA.
-Within the U.S., TEERM works with the U.S. DoD qualifying new materials and processes to reduce or eliminate hazardous materials in Army, Navy, Air Force, Marine Corps, and NASA applications.
-The TEERM works especially closely with Air Force Space Command on projects to improve the environmental sustainability of space launch facilities.
+Within the U.S., TEERM works with the U.S. Department of Defense qualifying new materials and processes to reduce or eliminate hazardous materials in Army, Navy, Air Force, Marine Corps, and NASA applications.
+The TEERM works very closely with Air Force Space Command on projects to improve the environmental sustainability of space launch facilities.
 Space Command and NASA have similar types of activities, which readily lends themselves to joint projects to identify and qualify alternative materials.

 Internationally, TEERM provides technical services to NASA in support of international agreements signed with the European Space Agency and previously with the Portuguese Institute of Environment.